Forever Faithful - Old Shep

 Fort Benton is a prairie Atlantis.
 The approach is a vast flat, treeless expanse in all directions, yet you don't see it where the map says it should be.
-Instead, Ft.
-Benton is submerged beneath the amber waves, in a deep cut made by the wide Missouri.
+Instead, Fort Benton is submerged beneath the amber waves, in a deep cut made by the wide Missouri.
 Once you get off the highway and descend, it appears as an oasis, with full growth trees, well-kept buildings, and lots of statuary.
-It is the current home of the "Smithsonian Buffalo" -- including Hornaday's Bull and tragic Sandy, the feisty bison; Montana's official Lewis & Clark Memorial; the remnants of the old Fort Benton; and the 30,000 sq. ft.
-Museum of the Great Northern Plains.
+It is the current home of the "Smithsonian Buffalo" -- including Hornaday's Bull and tragic Sandy, the feisty bison; Montana's official Lewis and Clark Memorial; the remnants of the old Fort Benton; and the 30,000-quare-foot Museum of the Great Northern Plains.

-But Ft.
-Benton is best known for -- and most proud of -- Old Shep, its "forever faithful" sheep dog.
-In the summer of 1936, a sheep herder fell ill and headed to Ft.
-Benton for treatment.
+But Fort Benton is best known for -- and most proud of -- Old Shep, its "forever faithful" sheep dog.
+In the summer of 1936, a sheep herder fell ill and headed to Fort Benton for treatment.
 His dog, Shep, came along.
-When the herder died a few days later, his body was crated up and sent back east to relatives.
-Shep followed the box to the Ft.
-Benton train depot, and watched nervously as his master was put on board and taken away.
+When the herder died a few days later, his body was crated and sent back east to relatives.
+Shep followed the box to the Fort Benton train depot, and watched as his master was put on board and taken away.
+He followed the train a short way, then came back to the station.
 No one remembers the name of the herder.

 But everyone remembers Shep.
 Because for the next five and a half years, Shep maintained a vigil at the station, greeting the four trains that arrived each day, waiting for his master to return.

-Shep's obituary was carried on both wire services, and his funeral two days later was attended by hundreds, with an honor guard and pall bearers.
+Shep's obituary was carried by the major wire services, and his funeral two days later was attended by hundreds.
+A boy scout troop carried Shep in his coffin to his grave and buried him.
 "Eulogy on the Dog," originally written for fellow brave dog, Old Drum, was read by the town's minister.

 But a new generation of Shep fans, perhaps motivated by a Paul Harvey mention in 1988, repaired and refurbished the grave.
 The Shep cutout is now painted steel, and lights are back up.
 The site is well-maintained by the Kiwanis Key Club and Ft.
 Benton Community Improvement Society, and a small parking area and walking trail have been added behind the monument, so that a grave site visit is easy.
 In town, The Museum of the Upper Missouri shows off Shep's collar and dog bowl.
 It is one of many places that sells Shep coins.